Understanding Child Custody And Visitation

 Child custody and visitation orders can often be modified due to a job loss, criminal conviction or other incidents that affect parenting.
 Taylor Law Firm, PLLC regularly represents clients in seeking a post-decree modification.

 How do I get help?

 Every parent has a right to spend time with the child they love.
 If you are going through a divorce or a separate visitation dispute, enlist the help of an experienced family law attorney to protect your right to visitation.
 An attorney can help you pursue a visitation arrangement that meets your needs.

-At Taylor Law Firm, PLLC we have more than 50 years of combined legal experience handling visitation, child custody and divorce cases.
-We can help you make sure your child has the benefit of having you involved in his or her life as a parent.
-To discuss your visitation case schedule a consultation, call us at or contact us online.
-Our combined experience practicing before judges, we understand how to handle complex legal matters and effectively present a case before the court.
+At Taylor Law Firm, PLLC, I have experience handling visitation, child custody and divorce cases.
+I can help you make sure your child has the benefit of having you involved in his or her life as a parent.
+To discuss your visitation case schedule a consultation, call me at 405-648-9540 or use the online form.
+I understand how to handle complex legal matters and effectively present a case before the court.